faverogian/faverogian.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Internship began with the Imaging/Video team at Disney Research | Studios!
+Internship begun with the Imaging/Video team at Disney Research | Studios!